Pfontan/lesson5_javascript2/README.md

-## Project Name:  Expense Calculator Application
+## Project Name:  Tax Bracket Calculator Application

 ### Course Title:
 Web Application Development

 ### Assignment Date:
-(Month Day, Year)
+(6/13/18)

 ### Student Name:
-(First and Last Name)
+(Pedro Fontanez)

 ### Project Description:
-(In your own words, briefly describe the assignment.)
+(In this week’s assignment I updated areas of JavaScript to reach results for a calculator.
+This calculator has number values and marriage status to see what percentage you should receive from a tax return.)

 ### View Project:
-(Replace this statement with your GitHub Page URL that was created when you published the project.)
+(Replace this statement with your Github Page URL that was created when you published the project.)

 ### Lessons Learned in the Assignment:
-1. (Briefly describe a lesson/concept learned in this lesson.)
+1. (Learned about if/else statements)
-2. (Briefly describe a lesson/concept learned in this lesson.)
+2. (Learned about Loop statements)
-3. (Briefly describe a lesson/concept learned in this lesson.)
+3. (Learned about different functions)